ElectricGun/project-endling/readme.md

 An unfinished concept of a word themed puzzle metroidvania.
+Not intended to be functional

 ---------- ORIGINAL README BELOW ----------